-Transactional campaigns consist of emails that do not contain any commercial communications, and by their very nature they need to be delivered to the recipient regardless of whether or not they have given their consent to the transmission of commercial messages.
+Transaction campaigns are messages that contain no commercial content and, by their nature, are required to be delivered to the recipient, whether or not they have given their consent to the commercial communication.

 The following procedure needs to be followed in order to get approval for your transactional campaigns:

 - Enable Test mode in your campaign and fill in your test address.

 - Send us an email at email@example.com and request approval for your transactional campaign.
 Please ensure you specify which campaigns require approval (account, name, ID).

 - Wait for us to assign the campaign transactional settings and inform you when ready.

 - Next up send a sample of the campaign using a live delivery via API.
 You have to keep in mind that if the campaign has been sent out in test mode already on the day the switch to live mode will be effective the next day as the cache is reset at midnight.

 - Send us samples of the test campaign in .eml format.
 Samples in .eml format must be sent in ZIP archive, even if you are sending one sample.